r-chong/chat/README.md

 I remember starting to code the website in plain HTML and CSS.
 If you look to the right of this text, I had barely created half of that at the time.
 Of course, HTML and CSS together are not much more than a selectable image, and so I had to look to using other tools...

-This led me to learning JavaScript (my beloved!).
+This led me to learning JavaScript.
 With the help of the internet, I managed to create a rudimentary message submitting system and moving parts, but when I closed the page, well... nothing saved!
 It was at that moment that I learned what was really under the hood of a website.
 I needed something called a database, and a hosting platform, and a way to log changes (Why is it named Git, anyway?!)<br/>

 But the chat had to go on.
 So I enlisted the help of my dad's server, and recruited my friend `@mh-anwar`, and we got to work.
 As you browse this repository's version history, you will see that as our chat website grew, so did our coding skills.